New Flag from Old Hose Goes on Display

 A flag created by retired firefighter John Carrillo from old hose material goes on display at the Santa Barbara Courthouse on Wednesday morning as a tribute to the men and women who responded to the devastation on January 9, 2018.
 After seeing all sorts of items made from old fire hose – from planters to wallets to hammocks – Carrillo decided to make an American flag for his home in Lompoc, then another for a friend, and the requests snowballed from there.
+Carrillo had been a Santa Barbara City firefighter for 32 years before he retired in 2010.

 Montecito Bank & Trust bought the 7’ x 9’ flag in support of the Pierre Claeyssens Veterans Foundation and has loaned it to the Courthouse for a month of public viewing through to February 9.
 Presiding Judge Michael Carrozzo will accept the flag in a ceremony at 11 a.m. at the Courthouse on January 9.